NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 # Security and Privacy Considerations

-* As Domain I and II may have public Internet in between, the correct and confidential passing of `tctx` and `rctx` may require encryption or masking technique.
+* As Domain I and II may have public Internet in between, the correct and confidential passing of `tctx` and `rctx` may require encryption or masking techniques.

 # IANA Considerations